mozilla/fxa/packages/fxa-auth-server/docs/api.md

 #### GET /oauth/subscriptions/active

-:lock: authenticated with OAuth bearer token
-Returns a list of active subscriptions for the user.
+:lock: authenticated with OAuth bearer token or HAWK-authenticated with session token Returns a list of active subscriptions for the user.

 #### POST /oauth/subscriptions/active